Renewable Energy – ANSYS Fluent Training Package, 10 Practical Exercises for INTERMEDIATE Users

 Savonius

-In project number 6, a 2-D two-blade Savonius wind turbine has been simulated using moving mesh, and then the results were investigated.
-Air enters fluid computational domain from inlet with 10m/s velocity while turbine rotating with a constant angular velocity of 10rpm.
+In project number 6, a 2-D two-blade Savonius wind turbine was simulated using moving mesh, and then the results were investigated.
+Air enters the fluid computational domain from the inlet with 10m/s velocity while the turbine rotates with a constant angular velocity of 10rpm.
 Our final goal is to illustrate the pressure and velocity distribution and fluid motion animation behind the turbine.
-In practical exercise number 7, a 3-D two-blade Savonius wind turbine has simulated using sliding mesh, and then the results were investigated.
-Air enters fluid domain from inlet with 10m/s velocity while turbine rotating with a constant angular velocity of 40rpm.
+In practical exercise, number 7, a 3-D two-blade Savonius wind turbine was simulated using sliding mesh, and the results were investigated.
+Air enters the fluid domain from the inlet with 10m/s velocity while the turbine rotates with a constant angular velocity of 40rpm.
 An essential feature of these turbines is receiving wind from all directions.

 Horizontal Axis Wind Turbine (HAWT)

 Fortunately, it is known that HAWTs have higher efficiency compared to VAWTs.
-Project number 8 is going to simulate an airflow field close to a STANDARD horizontal axis wind turbine.
-The inlet is considered to wind with 1 m/s, and the turbine zone is rotating with 16 RPM.
-Practical exercise number 9 will study an incompressible isothermal airflow close to a standard horizontal axis wind turbine considering TURBINE BASE.
+Project number 8 will simulate an airflow field close to a STANDARD horizontal axis wind turbine.
+The inlet is considered to wind with 1 m/s, and the turbine zone rotates at 16 RPM.
+Practical exercise number 9 will study an incompressible isothermal airflow close to a standard horizontal axis wind turbine considering a TURBINE BASE.
 The geometry is a wind turbine with a 30-meter base inside a 300-meter wind tunnel.
 Also, we select the maximum speed of 1 m/s is for the wind and the turbine velocity of 30 RPM.

 Wind Farm

 Finally, problem number 10 simulates HAWT with the series arrangement in a WIND FARM.
 In this project, four wind turbines are designed in a row in a specific computational domain of a large field called a wind farm (turbine farm).
-To simulate the rotational motion of turbines in this project, the Frame Motion method has been used.
+The Frame Motion method has been used to simulate the rotational motion of turbines in this project.